thesimonho/kanagawa-paper.nvim/README.md

 -- this is treated as a relative lua module that will be required by the theme switcher local tabline_theme_dir = "colors.wezterm_tabline"
 ```

+You can see an example of this setup in my dotfiles [here](https://github.com/thesimonho/dotfiles/tree/master/config/wezterm).

 ## 🔧 Customizing Colors